Does Oat Milk Spike Blood Sugar?

 How much sugar is in oat milk?

-Oat milk isn't laden with sugar and typically contains 2 to 4 grams per 100ml.
+Contrary to what you may have heard, oat milk isn't laden with sugar and typically contains 2 to 4 grams per 100ml.

 However, this is not the whole story, and other factors impact blood sugar response.

-The presence of carbohydrates like fibre & starch also play a role, as these are converted to sugars in the body.
+The presence of other carbohydrates like fibre & starch also play a role, as these are converted to sugars in the body.

 Evidence based approach